Contrary to popular belief, the best fitness marketing systems are not just about running Facebook ads or doing those “Deal of the Day” promotions.

 1. Find what’s factory installed for you as it relates to fitness marketing, because typically you’re always going to be better at the things that are factory installed versus the things you force yourself do.

-2. Diversify your fitness marketing checklist with online and offline marketing tactics so you never have a weak link in your business.
+2. Diversify your checklist with online and offline marketing tactics so you never have a weak link in your business.

 I cannot stress how important it is for you to diversify your marketing checklist.
-Fitness marketing is not rocket science, but it does take some thought and foresight.
+Marketing is not rocket science, but it does take some thought and foresight.
 Certain groups of clients are simply not going to respond to an e-mail marketing campaign.
 Other clients are not going to be excited about a fitness marketing campaign that they get through the regular mail.
-If you want to maximize your client demographics the first step is diversifying your fitness marketing checklist.
+If you want to maximize your client demographics the first step is diversifying your checklist.

 Here’s a general idea of some online and offline fitness marketing systems for you to consider.